ReactPoland/React-Convention-Book/text/707_docker_aws_ec2.md

 The good part is that the Docker's containers are hardware and platform independent so all worries about what you are working will run everywhere are disappearing.

 General Docker's benefits are that it increases developers' productivity, helps them to ship more software faster, help to move the software from local development machines to production deployments on AWS etc. Docker's allow also versioning (similar to GIT) of your software which can be helpful when you need a quick rollback on the production's server etc.

+In that chapter you will learn how to do following things:
+- install Docker app on your machine with Dockertoolbox on other than Linux machines
+- test if your Docker setup is correct
+- prepare the Publishing App in order to use a mLab's mongo for the database
+- create a new Docker's container for the publishing app
+- Basics things about Dockerfile
+- EC2
+- EC2 Container Services
+- AWS Load Balancers
+- IAM
+-

 #### Docker's installation (with Docker Toolbox)